How to Maximize Speed, Quality, and Cost Savings

 JEDEC version 4.5 introduced support for even faster clock speeds of up to 200 MHz (high-speed HS200).
 The maximum transfer rate for this mode is 200 MB/s.

 Most recently, JEDEC version 5.0 introduced a DDR version of the HS200, known as HS400.
-The goal of HS400 mode is to achieve maximum data transfer to 400 MB/s.
+The goal of HS400 mode is to achieve maximum data transfer to 400 MB/s (Note: that goal has been realized as of 2021).

 Figure 3.
 Speed Mode Advancements